-Your child may already be altending preschool.
-Your local bublic school system may agree to have your child continue in that setting and pay for the portion of the time that the EP is implemented in that setting.
+Your child may already be attending preschool.
+Your local oublic school system may agree to have your child continue in that setting and pay for the portion of the time that the EP is implemented in that setting.
 Or, your child may receive specialized services at home by a specialist (e.g. speech anguage or occupational therapy).
 If your child needs some services that can only be implemented in a special setting, the school system must pay for the child's transportation to and from that setting.
-If your child is not enrolled in a preschool, childcare, or Head Start program, the school system must work with you in petermining the right setting for your child.
-Although there is no universal pre-kindergarten program in this country, many states have public one klorograms for specific age groups and populations.
+If your child is not enroiled in a preschool, childcare, or Head Start program, the school system must work with you in betermining the right setting for your child.
+A though there is no universal pre-Kindergarten program in this country, many states have public ore k programs for specific age groups and populations.